Did he write the words himself? Or did he borrow them from another source?

-Fear, worry, anxiety: it’s a form of insanity too many of us indulge, whether it be anxieties about our health, families, finances, or any other phantom from the future.
+FEAR.
+Call it by any name – including worry or anxiety – it is still a form of insanity so many of us indulge.
+It can be anxieties about our health, families, finances, or any other phantom from the future.
 These fears range from irritants nibbling at the fringe of our consciousness to full-blown obsessions.
 If we are the ones who shoulder responsibility in any arena – family, home, work – we often justify our stress with the adage that “it’s a dirty job, but somebody has to do it!”

 “Worry” comes from the Old English wyrgan, meaning “to strangle.”
 Could it be any clearer?
 The abundant flow of life, fully streaming in this moment, choked and syphoned to a miserable dribble.

 There’s a simple but eternal sentence spoken by Jesus in what we call his Sermon on the Mount.
 “Which one of you by worrying can add a single hour to your life?”
 The genius is in that word “hour.”
 Not years, months, even days.
 Our futile anxiety cannot add a single hour!
 As Jesus said, “Let those who have ears really hear!”

 RESENTMENT.
 Call it by any name – anger or unforgiveness – it infuses our world with poison.
 “Resentment” comes from the Latin sentire, meaning “to feel.”
 So, at its root, resentment means to re-feel or re-experience negative emotions from a prior wound.
 That injury may have come from a very real transgression against us.
 It may simply be self-scarring from our prideful egos.
 It may be self-incrimination for chances we have missed and mistakes we have made.
 Whatever the content of our re-feeling, the result is cancerous.